niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

   df['col_name'].value_counts().sort_values(ascending=False).head(20).plot(kind='bar')
   ```

-#### The Ordinal Level
+### The Ordinal Level

-* The ordinal scale inherits all of the properties of the nominal level, but has important additional properties:
+> The ordinal scale inherits all of the properties of the nominal level, but has important additional properties:
   * Data at the ordinal level can be naturally ordered
   * This implies that some data values in the column can be considered better than or greater than others (e.g. grades A,B,C)
+  * However, the difference between different levels need not be the same, so it's meaningless to add or subtract values.

 * As with the nominal level, data at the ordinal level is still categorical in nature, even if numbers are used to represent the categories.
   * Median and percentiles